Day 28, Post-Spleen Rupture/Splenectomy

 In case you’re unfamiliar (because I mostly was…) Holistic veterinary medicine focuses on the body, mind, and spirit connection of pet.
 Rooted in ancient practices, it incorporates herbal remedies, supplements, nutritional therapies, acupuncture, massage, & Traditional Chinese Veterinary Medicine (TCVM).

-While it can be an alternative to conventional treatments, we use it as a complementary approach.
+While it can be an alternative to conventional treatments, we plan to use it as a complementary approach.

 If you’re exploring this option, ensure your practitioner is certified in TCVM.
 In the Piedmont region of North Carolina, we see Dr. Laura Nelson at Shiloh Animal Hospital.
 She’s incredibly informative — and patient (especially given my 10,000 rapid-fire questions).

 Each dog is unique, so consulting a vet for a personalized treatment plan is imperative — which is to say, as with most details in this blog, this is not what I’m recommending for your dog, per se.
-I’m only sharing what was prescribed for Cat, and I am using & have been happy with everything I’m listing, here:
+I’m only sharing what was prescribed for Cat:

 - I’m-Yunity: A medicinal mushroom supplement clinically shown to improve survival time for dogs with hemangiosarcoma (use code “Welcome5” for 5% off). …That doesn’t take the sting out of the cost, but it helps a little.
 Alternatives like “5 Defenders” (in pill or powder form) are more affordable.
 I give “5 Defenders” to Cat’s brother, Wolfy, as a preventative.